DannyM9021/cecs450/README.md

 ![age vs. deep sleep](images/age_vs_deep_sleep.jpg)

-The graph below includes the calculated correlation coefficient using the pearson correlation formula.
+The graph below uses the pearson correlation coefficient formula to measure the linear correlation between age and deep sleep percentage.
 Based on correlation coefficient calculation standards, the null hypothesis would be that age doesn't effect Deep sleep, while the alternative hypothesis would be that age does effect Deep sleep.
 From the calculation, the value of R is 0.022 which indicates it a weak, positive linear relationship between age and Deep sleep percentage.The p- value is 0.64 meaning that we accept the null hypothesis.
 In other words, we accept the fact that age has no effect on Deep sleep.

 ![age vs. deep sleep 2](images/age_vs_deep_sleep2.jpg)